Skip to main content

 France had one of two options.
 Keep the Hemi and lose Ford and GMC or ban it and lose Chrysler.
 Ultimately, he decided to drop Plymouth’s cooperation by banning the Hemi.

 Petty and Chrysler had the option of changing cars or changing the engine but decided to boycott the 1965 season altogether.
 During this time, reports Hot Rod, Petty decided to try his hand at drag racing with blessings from Chrysler.
-He unveiled his new car, and a Plymouth Barracuda branded “Outlawed” Number “43Jr.”
+He unveiled his new car, a Plymouth Barracuda branded “Outlawed” No. “43Jr.”

 The next six seconds are a constant nightmare in Petty’s life